4kow/ExpenseManager/README.md

 # ExpenseManager

+**If you want to download the application and install it on your PC just download the setup file from files in this repository**

 This application helps users with keeping an eye on their spends.
 It has a bunch of useful functionallities that really help with tracking all money spent and what is left to pay back.

 Application is created using Python language and Tkinter library.
 It provides a good-looking user interface that supports some widgets like the widget to enter the amount or to choose a specific date when adding a new spending.